Stanford women get special opportunity to face top Americans

 Bird and partner Megan Rapinoe, the American World Cup soccer star, attended the Golden State Warriors game Wednesday in San Francisco and took part in a postgame panel on the team’s LGBTQ night to discuss equality and inclusion.

-Nneka Ogwumike returned to Maples Pavilion on Saturday where she starred for VanDerveer and Stanford, and she received a rousing ovation during introductions before tipoff.
-Her sister Chiney, also a WNBA player and former Stanford star, received her Final Four ring years later from former Stanford associate head coach Amy Tucker, who kept it safe in her drawer all these years.
+Ogwumike starred for VanDerveer and Stanford, and she received a rousing ovation during introductions before tipoff and another standing ovation when she left the game late.
+Her younger sister Chiney, also a WNBA player and former Stanford star, received her Final Four ring years later from former Stanford associate head coach Amy Tucker, who kept it safe in her drawer all these years.

-“This is pretty cool,” Nneka Ogwumike said.
+“This is pretty cool,” Nneka Ogwumike said, later adding, “It’s just kind of like flashbacks of all the moments that we had here.”

 More AP women’s basketball: https://apnews.com/Womenscollegebasketball and https://twitter.com/AP_Top25